-Twenty truck-related deaths and 156 truck-related injuries in Will County, Illinois, have stirred a backlash by local citizens who are sick of 18-wheelers cutting them off, blasting through red lights, taking shortcuts on roads that are legally off limits to tractor trailers, busting through railroad crossing gates, speeding, tailgating and slamming on the brakes.
+Twenty truck-related deaths and 156 truck-related injuries have stirred a backlash by local citizens who are sick of 18-wheelers cutting them off, blasting through red lights, taking shortcuts on roads that are legally off limits to tractor trailers, busting through railroad crossing gates, speeding, tailgating and slamming on the brakes.

 In an official announcement made last week, a strident coalition of county residents and the Village of Elwood launched Safe Roads Illinois to reduce the amount of heavy truck traffic in the surrounding area and make roads safer.
 The 20 deaths in the past two years included the loss of an 8-year-old from Crest Hill.
 She was killed in 2014 when her family’s minivan collided with a semi-truck on Route 53 after a birthday party.
 Her grandmother is at the center of the pushback.

 “We deserve to drive on safe streets without fear that any trip might be our last.
 I won’t let [her] death be in vain,” Knauer said in a news release.
 “Our lives have been forever changed.
 We’re fighting to make sure that it doesn’t happen again.“

 The new group has the support of Elwood Police Chief Fred Hayes, immediate past president of the Illinois Association of Police Chiefs.
 He has seen the area overrun by commercial truck traffic as developers have turned the county into a major hub of warehousing and intermodal facilities.
 He said an unacceptalbe number of the 159 truck injury accidents in Will County last year were caused because a semi truck failed to stop.

 “Will County has turned into the Wild West, with brazen truckers blatantly disregarding and breaking the laws,” Chief Hayes said.
 “Residents have understandably had enough.
 They want to reduce the truck traffic and reclaim their neighborhoods, safety and quality of life.”